usgs-bis/National-Biogeographic-Map-React/README.md

-# NBM React
+# The National Biogeographic Map

-This is reworking/refactoring of the current NBM project
+This is reworking/refactoring of the current NBM project: https://github.com/usgs-bis/nbm_front_end

 This project consists of a lightweight React APP and Leaflet map viewer.

 Content is driven from a back end API: https://sciencebase.usgs.gov/staging/bis/